Try Redis Cloud free for 14 days in AWS Marketplace

-When a user logs into an application, an application can create a user profile to store information to identify the individual throughout the user session and for other purposes such as personalization.
+When a user logs into an app, an app can create a user profile to store identifying information throughout a user’s session and for other purposes, such as personalization.

 Responsive access to user profiles is critical to provide fast authentication and seamless user experiences.
 Using Redis Enterprise enables real-time retrieval of user profiles, and offers the resilience needed to protect against a single point of failure in application architectures.
 Redis Enterprise also provides out-of-the-box support for JSON documents, a data format commonly used for user profiles.

-1. User profiles may be aggregated from data spanning multiple databases, each supporting its own product line, and prefetched into Redis Enterprise.
+1. User profiles may be aggregated from data spanning multiple databases, each supporting their own product lines and prefetched into Redis Enterprise.

-2. The application uses a prefetched user profiles during the authentication process to validate users.
+2. The app uses a prefetched user profile during the authentication process to validate users.

-3. During the session, the application refers to the user profile stored in Redis Enterprise to identify user characteristics, such as whether they have permissions to access a mobile banking feature.
+3. During the session, the app refers to the user profile stored in Redis Enterprise to identify user characteristics, including permissions to access certain features.

-The application is too slow.
-Inadequate response times when retrieving user profile data leads to unresponsive user sessions or sluggish login and authentication processes.blue check icon Redis Enterprise promises real-time speed, with seemingly-instant responses for data retrieval.
+The app is too slow.
+Inadequate response times when retrieving user profile data lead to unresponsive user sessions or sluggish login and authentication processes.blue check icon Redis Enterprise promises real-time speed with instant responses for data retrieval.

-Downtime or poor performance during peak activity periods, when the system cannot retrieve user profiles fast enough.blue check icon Redis Enterprise is highly scalable.
-It maintains sub-millisecond latency at high volumes to provide applications with quick access to user profiles even during periods of intense demand.
+Downtime or poor performance during peak activity periods when the system cannot retrieve user profiles fast enough.blue check icon Redis Enterprise is highly scalable.
+It maintains sub-millisecond latency at high volumes to provide apps with quick access to user profiles even during periods of intense demand.

-Users cannot log into the system, resulting in application downtime, because the user profile store fails.blue check icon Redis Enterprise is highly resilient, with 99.999% uptime.
-It ensures that user profiles are always available to the application when needed.
+The user profile store fails and users can’t log into the system, resulting in app downtime.blue check icon Redis Enterprise is highly resilient with 99.999% uptime.
+It ensures that user profiles are always available to the app when needed.

-• Your applications can be responsive, with instantaneous authentication and user profile creation during login and throughout the user sessions, regardless of system demand
+• Your apps can be responsive with instantaneous authentication and user profile creation during login and throughout user sessions, regardless of system demand

-• Avoid application outages due to inaccessible user profiles
+• Avoid app outages due to inaccessible user profiles

 FAQs